 The DiMenna-Nyselius Library is open.
 To learn more about our resources and services, visit the link below

-PICO is a process used for framing a research question that allows for more effective location, assessment, and evaluation of sources.
+PICO(T) is a process used for framing a research question that allows for more effective location, assessment, and evaluation of sources.
 It is a popular model used within evidence-based practice research.
-The PICO question is composed of different segments: Population/Patient, Intervention, Comparison/Control, and Outcome.
-In order to have a fully developed PICO question, it must contain each of these segments.
+The PICO(T) question is composed of different segments: Population/Patient, Intervention, Comparison/Control, Outcome, and Time.
+In order to have a fully developed PICO(T) question, it must contain each of these segments.

 Who are the relevant patients?
 Be sure to consider factors such as age, sex, geographic location, or those with a particular condition that are relevant to your question.